 Just make sure you get the best version by eating them warm, straight out of the oven.
 And don’t forget the extra butter, to slather on both of the warm and flaky halves!

-They’re fantastic on their own, but I also used my last batch as the base for biscuits and gravy for brunch, which was so amazing.
+They’re fantastic on their own, but I also have used them on top of chicken stew, and just served my last batch as the base for biscuits and gravy for brunch, which was so amazing.

 No matter how you serve them, these are pure perfection.Print